open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### IdGenerator randomness

 If the SDK uses an `IdGenerator` extension point, the SDK SHOULD allow the extension to determine whether the Random flag is set when new IDs are generated.
-When an `IdGenerator` instance does not meet the randomness requirements, the SDK SHOULD insert explicit randomness instead, otherwise samplers will incorrectly presume TraceID randomness.

 ## Span Limits